-JUGEND für Europa is the German National Agency for the EU's Erasmus+ Youth in Action programme.
+JUGEND für Europa is the National Agency (Germany) for the EU programmes Erasmus+ Youth and European Solidarity Corps.

-JUGEND für Europa has supported European integration for 25 years, particularly by promoting the mobility of young people and experts as well as youth policy cooperation across Europe.
+JUGEND für Europa has supported European integration since 1988, particularly by promoting the mobility of young people and experts as well as fostering youth policy cooperation across Europe.
 European youth work and youth policy are more crucial than ever, for Europe needs European solutions that are translated into practice at the national level.

 We implement and support projects for child and youth services experts, decision-makers, researchers, and young people who are active in this field.
 We collaborate with a large number of respected national and international partners.
 We work on behalf of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) and the European Commission.

-JUGEND für Europa is legally attached to IJAB - International Youth Service of the Federal Republic of Germany.
+JUGEND für Europa is legally attached to IJAB - International Youth Service of the Federal Republic of Germany (IJAB - Fachstelle für Internationale Jugendarbeit der Bundesrepublik Deutschland e.V.).

 Our areas of activity:

-As the National Agency for the EU's Erasmus+ Youth in Action programme (2014-2020) we are responsible for implementing the programme in Germany.
+As the National Agency for the EU programmes Erasmus+ Youth and European Solidarity Corps we are responsible for implementing the programmes in Germany.
 We are part of a European network of 35 National Agencies in currently 33 countries across Europe.

 Our activities include: